duganchen/qt_mpd_client_demo/README.md

 In CMake, I specify the languages as both C (libmpdclient) and C++ (Qt), and I use pkgconfig to set up the libmpdclient dependencies.

 Using libmpdclient, I create two connection instances: one to synchronously send commands and immediately receive their output, and the other to asynchronously handle MPD "idle" command, which subscribes to push notifications.
-These are pointers to malloc'd C structs, so I wrap them in Qt's smart pointers.
-In this case: [QSharedPointer](https://doc.qt.io/qt-5/qsharedpointer.html).
+These are pointers to malloc'd C structs, so I allow a QObject to control their lifecycle.

 To know when idle notifications have arrived, I hook the asynchronous connection's file descriptor (which libmpdclient exposes) up to a [QSocketNotifier](https://doc.qt.io/qt-5/qsocketnotifier.html).

+The QObject subclass is therefore a Facade that coordinates two mpd_connections and a QSocketNotifier.
+Need a new MPD connection?
+Delete it and instantiate a new one.

 Note that with this approach, I do not need to worry about parsing data sent from MPD (which, incidentally, is in a format that would parse extremely well with awk), escaping data sent to MPD (which MPD's documentation specifically advises against reimplementing), or multithreading.